MikroSim: History of development

-The software is based on a version written under Turbo Pascal compiled for MS-DOS operating systems which has been used for educational purposes in computer engineering and computer science at the Philipps-University Marburg (Germany) until 1992.
-The concept was picked up by Martin Perner during his study of physics (1990–95) in summer 1992, revised, and converted into a windows application compiled with Microsoft Visual Basic and running on Windows 3.1x.
-In doing so, at this time a simulator with huge conceptual improvements arose by exploiting the novel functionality and utilisation of MS Windows' GUI for supporting the composition of microcode and the traceability of its instructional influence.
-The enhancements of the e-learning tool under Windows has been supported and promoted by the Fachbereich Mathematik/Informatik of the University of Marburg by Heinz-Peter Gumm until end 1995.
+The software is based on a version written under Turbo Pascal compiled for MS-DOS operating systems, which has been used for educational purposes in computer engineering and computer science at the University of Marburg in Germany until 1992.
+The concept was picked up by Martin Perner in summer 1992, revised, and converted into a windows application compiled with Microsoft Visual Basic and running on Windows 3.1x.
+In doing so, at this time, a simulator with conceptual improvements arose by exploiting the functionality and utilisation of MS Windows' GUI for supporting the composition of microcode and the traceability of its instructional influence.
+The enhancements of the e-learning tool under Windows was supported and promoted by the Fachbereich Mathematik/Informatik of the University of Marburg by Heinz-Peter Gumm until end 1995.

 The Simulator has been awarded with the European Academic Software Award 1994 in the computer science category in Heidelberg (Germany) in November 1994.
 In March 1995 the simulator was presented at the computer exhibition CeBIT’95 in Hannover at the exhibit of the Hessischen Hochschulen.
 Between 1995 and 2000 the simulator was published as Mikrocodesimulator MikroSim 1.2 without any significant improvements.
 At this time the tool received an award of 1000 ECU from the European Union in conjunction with the European Year of Livelong Learning 1996.
 In 1997, the software was presented at the Multimedia Transfer’97 contest in connection to the LearnTec’97 exhibition.
 In its penultimate revision, the simulator has been published as Mikrocodesimulator MikroSim2000, optimized for MS Windows 95’s 32-bit operation.

 Between 2008 and 2009, the simulator concept has been revised, reworked, and thoughtful extended.
 So it has received wide-ranging improvements and extensions without touching the successful conceptual aspects of the microcode simulation abilities in the core.
-For this purpose, advantage is taken of today’s computing system’s performance determined by operating system and underlying computational power to extend MikroSim’s simulation possibilities up to the stage of a virtual application board.
+For this purpose, advantage is taken of today's computing system's performance determined by operating system and underlying computational power to extend MikroSim's simulation possibilities up to the stage of a virtual application board.
 MikroSim is compiled and optimized for sake of unrestricted compatibility and for widest distribution possible for MS Windows XP as a 32-bit version.
 The program runs on all 32- and 64-bit operating systems of MS Windows Vista and MS Windows 7.
 Thereby, no special XP compatibility mode is needed.
 Since January 2010, the simulator is distributed as Mikrocodesimulator MikroSim 2010 by 0/1-SimWare.